 - Families must provide a minimum of 3 child-sized, clean masks for their child each day.
-We request that children be provided with KN95 or equivalent masks. - If in the Toddlers, 2s, and 3s programs, please send nap items cot sheet (crib sheet fits best), blanket, pillow (if desired), lovie (only to be allowed at nap time).
-Items will be sent home to be laundered at least once a week. - Large bag for carrying the bedding home and storing in the cubby - Reusable water bottle - A framed 5x7 or 4x6 family picture and a picture of the child - For children in diapers: diapers, wipes, and cream (please be sure permission has been granted on your child's registration forms) - Sunscreen (with a signed ointment permission form) - · Any medications for allergies etc., with a medical form completed by a doctor, i.e. epi pen, Benadryl - For all students: at least one full change of clothing, including socks and underwear - Rain Coat - · Rain Boots
+We request that children be provided with KN95 or equivalent masks. - If in the Toddlers, 2s, and 3s programs, please send nap items -crib sheet, blanket, pillow (if desired), stuffed animal or other "lovie" (only to be allowed at nap time).
+Items will be sent home to be laundered at least once a week. - Large bag for carrying the bedding home and storing in the cubby - Reusable water bottle - A framed 5x7 or 4x6 family picture and a picture of the child - For children in diapers: diapers, wipes, and cream (please be sure permission has been granted on your child's registration forms) - Sunscreen (with a signed ointment permission form) - Any medications for allergies etc., with a medical form completed by a doctor, i.e. epi pen, Benadryl - For all students: at least one full change of clothing, including socks and underwear - Rain Boots - Rain Coat (optional)